About

 To those outside of Kentucky, the long, strange history of the rivalry between the Louisville Cardinals and the Kentucky Wildcats may not be familiar.
 That’s because The Rivalry: Red V. Blue is the first and only film to document this incredible sports story.

 dream7Red V. Blue is a documentary about the instate rivalry between the University of Kentucky and the University of Louisville… the greatest rivalry in college basketball.
 To the uninitiated, here is the lowdown: The University of Kentucky and the University of Louisville are the two most prominent universities in the State of Kentucky.
-The universities are located in Lexington and Louisville respectively and are separated by a mere 75 miles along a beautiful stretch of I-64.
-But this is the least of their differences.
-The Louisville vs Kentucky basketball rivalry runs deep!

-What makes Red V. Blue such a unique and compelling story is that we do not only document the high and low points of this rivalry in a conventional documentary format.
-We explore the background to and address the somewhat strange and at times downright bizarre reasons and circumstances, which combined to ignite the rivalry in the first place, and which continue to flame the passion and intense competition between the schools today.
+What makes Red V. Blue such a compelling story is that we do not only document the high and low points of this rivalry in a conventional documentary format.
+We also explore the background to and address the somewhat strange and at times downright bizarre reasons and circumstances, which combined to ignite the rivalry in the first place, and which continue to flame the passion and intense competition between the schools today.

 Unlike many of college basketball’s other great rivalries, such as Duke and North Carolina, or Purdue and Indiana, the University of Kentucky and the University of Louisville do not play in the same conference and have only one scheduled meeting a year.
 Theirs is a rivalry that is not born simply of familiarity or from battling year after year for the conference crown; it starts and ends with basketball bragging rights in a state that is more religiously devoted to basketball than to almost anything else.